-Utilizing an adaptive design with existing CCTV vehicle-related cable and reels (Figure 15), field crews are able to change from CCTV to Electro Scan, and back, in 10 minute or less.8
+Utilizing an adaptive design with existing CCTV vehicle-related cable and reels (Figure 15), field crews can change from CCTV to Electro Scan, and back, in 10 minute or less.8

 Figure 15.
 Electro Scan's adaptive design with traditional CCTV trucks or vans.